Josh1313/SnowFlake/README.md

     FILE_FORMAT = (TYPE = CSV FIELD_DELIMITER=',' SKIP_HEADER=1)
     PATTERN = '.*Order.*';
 ```
+---

-### Test 2 Do it yourself
+### Test  Do it yourself

--- Create stage object, first step here database , public and the name that we asSign the stage
+-- Create stage object, first step here database , public and the name that we assign the stage

 ```sql
 CREATE OR REPLACE STAGE EXERCISE_DB.public.aws_stage